anikan/JavaStyleChecker/README.md

 Options:
 * -v: Verbose- display lines and line numbers that have issues (results of grep and diff.).
 * -s: Show Step- shows all of the steps, even ones that pass.
-* -c: Comments- (Planned) gives copy pastable comments for the issues that you can just put into the spreadsheet.
+* -c: Comments- gives copy pastable comments for the issues that you can just put into the spreadsheet.